roadcross-assistant/Project/README.md

 &nbsp;

-### 2. Deep Learning-based Approach
+### 2. Deep Learning-based Approach (In progress)

-In this Approach, We have developed a custom(modified) deep learning architecture for predicting safe/unsafe labels for a frame and frame sequence.
+Deep Learning has been shown to learn highly effective features from image and video data, yielding high accuracy in many tasks.
+Therefore in this approach we will be extensively working on different CNN architectures and also perform training experiments.

 #### [**Approach 3.1** ![Approach 3.1](https://img.icons8.com/fluent-systems-filled/18/0366D6/external-link.png)](https://github.com/roadcross-assistant/Project/blob/master/DL/Approach_3.1.py)

-Approach 3.1 is developed based on the SSD-MobileNetv2 neural network and we have also used CustomDataLoader class to load the saved video frames by dividing them batch-wise.
+Approach 3.1 is developed based on the SSD-MobileNetv2 neural network.
+Also, Building the input pipeline for our project required building a custom dataset using tensorflow’s dataset module (tf.data) since tensorflow does not have an option to generate baches of video data.

 &nbsp;